Sarveshp93/techops-oncall-games/oncall-games-kubernetes-statefulset-pvc-recovery/finish.md

-✅ Scenario complete.
-You can now run `/opt/verify.sh` to validate your solution.
+✅ The PVC retained your data across delete/recreate and scale-to-zero.